Mid-Back Exercises: Key Takeaways

 1. Place a dumbbell on the floor to the right of a flat bench.

 2. Position your left knee and left hand on the bench for support.
-Your left hand should be beneath your shoulder, and left knee beneath your hip.
+Your left hand should be beneath your shoulder, and your left knee beneath your hip.

 3. Your right foot should be on the floor, but slide it back to get your leg out of the way.